DNAborn/RNAseq_Kelly_Hx/2A_WGCNA/Readme.md

     ##  ....detecting modules..
     ##  ....calculating module eigengenes..
     ##  ....checking kME in modules..
+    ##      ..removing 2 genes from module 11 because their KME is too low.
+    ##      ..removing 1 genes from module 13 because their KME is too low.
-    ##      ..removing 1 genes from module 6 because their KME is too low.
+    ##      ..removing 1 genes from module 21 because their KME is too low.
-    ##      ..removing 3 genes from module 9 because their KME is too low.
+    ##      ..removing 1 genes from module 24 because their KME is too low.
-    ##      ..removing 1 genes from module 23 because their KME is too low.
+    ##      ..removing 1 genes from module 57 because their KME is too low.
     ##  ..merging modules that are too close..
     ##      mergeCloseModules: Merging modules whose distance is less than 0.25
     ##        Calculating new MEs...